 10) How about G1M & 1M4U Plates?

 G1M stands for Gagasan 1Malaysia and this series of number plate is handled by Kelab Explorasi 7 Benua Malaysia (KE7B).
-Proceeds from the plate sales were used to fund the club’s trek expeditions to places like Mount Everest and Greenland and also channelled to National Athletes Welfare Foundation, Malaysian Children’s Hope Foundation and the Poverty Eradication Foundation.
+Proceeds from the plate sales were used to fund the club’s trek expeditions to places like Mount Everest and Greenland and also channeled to National Athletes Welfare Foundation, Malaysian Children’s Hope Foundation and the Poverty Eradication Foundation.

 The 1M4U plate has been introduced in conjuction with the 1Malaysia For Youth movement, with the objective of it helping to raise funds to support the movement’s activities.
 The plate cannot be registered in Langkawi or Labuan, unlike previously with the G1M plate.